mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ### Move your to-do list out of your inbox

-At this point, "don't use your inbox as a to-do list" is pretty cliche advice, but I'll say it anyway:
+At this point, "don't use your inbox as a to-do list" is pretty cliché advice, but I'll say it anyway:

 * **Don't use your inbox as a to-do list**

-It's very tempting to use your inbox to manage your tasks, but it's a terrible solution:
+It's tempting to manage tasks with your email inbox because it *seems* so convenient, but it's a horrendous solution:

-* It cedes control of your to-do list to other people.
+* It grants power over your time to anyone who writes you an email.
-* It makes it impossible to order your to-do list by priority.
+* It makes it impossible to order your tasks by priority.
-* It couples reviewing your to-do list with seeing new emails.
+* It couples the act of reviewing your to-do list with the act of processing new emails.

-All of this is Very Bad and fosters an unhealthy addiction to your inbox.
 Instead, I process each email using the following workflow that David Allen popularized in [*Getting Things Done*](https://amzn.to/2J3GIY1):

 1. If the email requires no reply, I archive it
 1. If the email requires a reply I can write in under two minutes, I reply immediately.
-1. For any other case, I add "Respond to [person]" to my to-do list and then archive the email
+1. For all other emails, I add "Respond to [person]" to my to-do list and then archive the email

 If you're used to using your inbox to manage tasks, I know the prospect of managing a whole separate task list sounds tedious and annoying.
-I encourage you to just try it.
+I encourage you to try it for a week.

 Before I did it, I didn't realize the hold that emails had on me by sitting in my inbox.
-If I receive an email that doesn't require an immediate response, I just create a task and schedule it for a few days in the future.
-It's so mentally freeing to just not have to think about the email until I have time to reply.
+Any time I checked my inbox, it was sitting there begging for my attention.
+Now, when I receive an email that doesn't require an immediate response, I just create a task and schedule it for a few days in the future.
+It gives me the freedom to forget about the email because I know my to-do list will remind me about it later.

 {% assign fig_caption = "When an email merits a thoughtful response, I create a task for it in my [to-do list app](https://nirvanahq.com/)" | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="nirvana-tasks.jpg" alt="Chat settings in Gmail" max_width="785px" img_link=true class="img-border" fig_caption=fig_caption %}

-My to-do list app of choice is Nirvana.
+My to-do list app of choice is [Nirvana](https://nirvanahq.com/).
 I think it's okay not great.
-I've heard good things about Todoist, but I'm too used to my Nirvana workflow to switch at this point.
+I've heard good things about [Todoist](https://todoist.com), but I'm too accustomed to my Nirvana workflow to switch.

 ### Unbundle Hangouts from Gmail